hippkap/BHDS.2010.Assignment.3/README.md

 proper coding.
 The Baseline and Six_months variables were converted into numeric format, while Group and Time were treated as factors, to facilitate comparisons.
 The data was re-shaped from wide to long for the boxplot visual, as well.
+Interpretations of the faceted boxplot were also included.
+6. Within the main branch, Jona added introductory commentary to the codes being run, regarding package installations and libraries.

 Summary of Results:
-Both the faceted oxplots and bar charts visualize how the number of text messages varied across groups, and over time.
+Both the faceted boxplots and bar charts visualize how the number of text messages varied across groups, and over time.
 The distributions indicate that participants in both groups sent a similar number of text messages at Baseline as they did at Six_months, with only a slight reduction in the median